adaanene/LEMP/project_2.md

         The error message: ERROR 1819 (HY000): Your password does not satisfy the current policy requirements

-        So I ran `SHOW VARIABLES LIKE 'validate_password%';` to check the password validation parameters and `SET GLOBAL validate_password.length = 6;` to change the password lenght as suggested on here [link](https://stackoverflow.com/questions/43094726/your-password-does-not-satisfy-the-current-policy-requirements)
+        So I ran `SHOW VARIABLES LIKE 'validate_password%';` to check the password validation parameters and `SET GLOBAL validate_password.length = 6;` to change the password length as suggested on here [link](https://stackoverflow.com/questions/43094726/your-password-does-not-satisfy-the-current-policy-requirements)

         ![validate password](./images/mysql_error_fix.png)